francescmm/GitQlient/docs/CONTRIBUTING.md

 I'd like to have as many imputs as possible so I can provide as many features as possible.
 For that reason I hope this guideline gives you an overview of how to contribute.

-It doesn't matter what yo know or not, there is allways a way to help or contribute.
+It doesn't matter what do you know or not, there is always a way to help or contribute.
 May be you don't know how to code in C++ or Qt, but UX is another field.
 Or maybe you prefer to provide ideas about what you would like to have.

 ## Reporting errors
-My intention is to use the features that GitHub provides.
+I'm using the features that GitHub provides.
 So the [Issues page](https://github.com/francescmm/GitQlient/issues) and the [Projects page](https://github.com/francescmm/GitQlient/projects) are two options to start with.
 I you prefer to report bugs or requests features, you can use the Issues tab and add a new issue with a label.
 [Every label](https://github.com/francescmm/GitQlient/labels) has a description but if you're not sure, don't worry, you can leave it empty.
 The current labels are:

 - Rookie task: Perfect dev task to start to know GitQlient
 - Task: Task that should be solved in a single commit but is not a rookie task